 Did you know that if you’re a Costco member, you can get great travel deals through them?!
 I had checked all the travel sites like Expedia and Hotwire, and the cheapest I could find a rental car for our trip was over $200.
 Then someone told me about Costco Travel!
 We have a membership there, so I checked it out and was able to get our rental car for around $150.

-Okay, I’ll admit, this is where we splurged a bit.
+Okay, this is where we splurged a bit.
 If you know me, you might know I have this obsession with staying in locally-owned, non-chain hotels.
 I just love it.
 If I’m going to travel and experience someplace different, I don’t want to stay in a Days Inn — I want the experience of a unique, local lodging.

 Hence, our little splurge on our hotel.

 But it still wasn’t as pricey as it could have been!
 Hotels on the coast are expensive, you guys.
-We found a nice, local-owned place, on the lower end of the price range, an easy walk from the beach, and we really like the looks of it.
+We found a nice, local-owned place, on the lower end of the price range, an easy 2-block walk from the beach, and we really liked the looks of it.
 Also, I booked it on Expedia and was able to get a slightly discounted rate.